 He has been published by Oxford University Press, Cambridge UP, Yale UP, Greenwood Press, and Carnegie Hall, and authored or co-authored 90 entries in New Grove.
 His book Lost in the Stars: The Forgotten Musical Life of Alexander Siloti, was published by Rowman & Littlefield in 2002.
 Through Carl Fischer, he released The Alexander Siloti Collection: Editions, Transcriptions, and Arrangements.
 Marking the 150th anniversary of its founding, Lost in the Stars was translated and published in Russian by the Moscow Conservatory of Music in June 2016.

 Barber's latest book, Corresponding With Carlos: A Biography of Carlos Kleiber, released by Rowman & Littlefield in 2011, appeared in paperback in 2014.
 In 2015 it was published in Korean, with a German edition now being translated.
 The Guardian called the book "astonishing", and BBC Music Magazine "fascinating".

 Dr Barber served as Music Advisor to the BBC in its award-winning film documentary set, The Art of Conducting.
 While a Visiting Assistant Professor at Stanford, he launched the Stanford Archive of Conductors on Film.
 He researched and acquired over 2000 hours of film of 300 conductors in rehearsal, concert and opera, from 1896 to the present.
-It is the largest collection of its kind in North America.

 “I never write letters of recommendation, so this is an exception.
 Charles Barber is a scholar and a conductor who adores and understands music.
 We have become friends, and he pretends to believe that I have taught him something.”